UN Chief Warns Against Regional War Over DR Congo At Africa Summit - UrduPoint

 "Some African leaders have trouble defending Congo because they don't defend themselves."

-Angolan President Joao Lourenco, involved for several years in futile mediation between Tshisekedi and Kagame, took over the rotating presidency of the AU in Saturday's session -- a ceremonial role that changes hands annually.
+Angolan President Joao Lourenco, involved in years of futile mediation between Tshisekedi and Kagame, took over the AU rotating presidency in Saturday's session -- a ceremonial role that changes hands annually.

 In a twist, leaders voted Saturday to elect Dijbouti's Mahmoud Ali Youssouf as the new chairman of the body's executive commission -- the AU's top job -- replacing Chad's Moussa Faki Mahamat at the end of his two-term limit.